AdobeDocs/federated-audience-composition.en/help/chapter1/newfile.md

 >title="Generate a complement"
 >abstract="You can generate an additional outbound transition with the remaining population, which was excluded as a duplicate.
 To do this, toggle on the **Generate complement** option"

->[!CONTEXTUALHELP]
->id="dc_orchestration_change_dimension"
->title="Change dimension activity"
->abstract="This activity allows you to change the targeting dimension as you are building an audience.
-It shifts the axis depending on the data template and the input dimension.
-For example, you can switch from the "contracts" dimension to the "clients" dimension."